mdtanrikulu/ens-verified/ENSIP.md

 An issuer with `supportedRecordTypes = 5` (bits 0 and 2 set) supports `identity` and `compliance` records.

 The `supportedRecordTypes` bitmap is informational metadata — it is NOT enforced by the controller during issuance.
 The controller accepts any `recordType` string from an active issuer.
-The bitmap exists so that off-chain consumers (UIs, indexers) can filter issuers by capability without parsing record keys.
+The bitmap exists so that offchain consumers (UIs, indexers) can filter issuers by capability without parsing record keys.
 Implementations SHOULD maintain a consistent mapping between bits and string identifiers.

 ### 10. Issuer Registry